-Example: halite NaCl (table salt) in which each atom of chlorine "takes" one electron from an atom of sodium.
-The atom of chlorine that has gained one electron is negatively charged (anion) and attracted by the positively charged sodium (cation).
+Example: NaCl (halite or table salt) in which the atom of chlorine that has gained one electron is negatively charged (anion Cl-) and attracted by the positively charged sodium (cation Na+).

-In Metallic bonds, atoms which have a strong tendency to lose electrons (cations) are surrounded by free-moving electrons (delocalized electrons).
+In Metallic bonds, atoms which have a strong tendency to lose electrons (and become cations) are surrounded by free-moving electrons (delocalized electrons).
 The cations are held together by their attraction to the surrounding electrons.

 Example: copper which has one electron on the outermost shell that is only weakly attracted by the nucleus.
 In the metal copper, these outer electrons are not bounded to the nuclei and move freely.
-The cations $Cu^+$ are held together by their attraction to the free electrons surrounding them.
+The cations Cu+ are held together by their attraction to the free electrons surrounding them.

 The most common mineral family on Earth is the family of silicate minerals.
 Silicate minerals are often characterized by a combination of covalent and ionic bonds.
 The basic structural unit of silicate minerals is the silicon-oxygen tetrahedron or [SiO4]4- (silicate anion) in which one atom of silicon is surrounded by 4 atoms of oxygen and shares one electron with each oxygen.
-Each atom of oxygen can share one electron with another atom of silicon (covalent bond) or bind with positively charged ions (ionic bonds).
+Each atom of oxygen can share one electron with another atom of silicon (covalent bond) or can bind with a positively charged ion (ionic bond).